JoeMrCoffee/OurNoteOrganizer/README.md

 The easiest way to begin using OurNoteOrganizer is to run a git clone, then using Docker and Docker Compose run 'docker-compose up' in the main directory.
 This will auto install and run an Apache + PHP web environment along with another MongoDB environment.
 Parameters such as the DB password can be adjusted in the docker-compose.yml file as desired.

 NOTE: If the DB password is adjusted, the login parameters in the web environment also need to be adjusted.
-This can be done by editing the header.php file:
+This can be done by editing the mongologin.ini file:

-    $connection = new MongoDB\Client("mongodb://root:<mongopwd>@mongo:27017");
+    ip = mongo
+    user = root
+    pwd = mongopwd

 Alternatively, for users looking to run in a more permenant environment using physical or virtual machines rather than containers, a LAMP stack with a MongoDB server can also be built.
 Just ensure that the MongoDB login parameters match those of the web environment's connection.